PratikhyaManas/AWS-IoT-Raspberry-Pi-and-Arduino-ESP8266/README.md

     e. certPath  (<Thing_Name>.cert.pem)
     f. keyPath   (<Thing_Name>.private.key)

-3. Paste aws_iot_pub.py & aws_iot_sub.py python scripts in folder where all aws key files are kept.
+3. Keep all the files in folder where all aws key files are kept.
-5. Run publisher.py script
+4. Run publisher_dynamodb.py script